Hybrid Unbonded Mode¶

 Testing the VLAN Connection¶

-You should now be able to communicate between hosts via your virtual Layer 2 network:
+You should now be able to communicate between the servers on your VLAN Layer 2 network.

 ^C